Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Introduction

 The performance estimation approach on the same smooth unconstrained minimization is further studied in~\cite{taylor2015smooth}, where {convex interpolation} allows the derivation of an exact convex reformulation of the problem, leading to tight worst-case estimates.
 The obtained semidefinite formulation also forms the basis for this work.

-Another recent and closely related approach for studying performances of first-order methods consists in viewing optimization algorithms as dynamical systems, and to use the related stability theory in order to numerically analyse them.
-This idea is proposed by Lessard et al. in~\cite{lessard2014analysis}, and is attractive because it requires solving a single semidefinite program to obtain a bound that is valid for all subsequent iterations.
+Another recent and closely related approach for studying performances of first-order methods consists in viewing optimization algorithms as dynamical systems and to use the related stability theory in order to numerically analyze them.
+This idea is proposed by Lessard, Recht, and Packard in~\cite{lessard2014analysis} and is attractive because it requires solving a single SDP to obtain a bound that is valid for all subsequent iterations.
 This technique is particularly efficient for problems involving strong convexity, for which tight linear convergence rates are often recovered.
 However, as they aim at finding global rates of convergence, they are naturally more conservative than the general performance estimation approach.

-For more details on the general topic of convergence analysis of first-order methods, we refer to the seminal books of Yudin and Nemirovski~\cite{Book:NemirovskyYudin}, Polyak~\cite{Book:polyak1987}, Nesterov~\cite{Book:Nesterov} and the more recent book of Bertsekas~\cite{bertsekas2015convex}.
+For more details on the general topic of convergence analysis of first-order methods, we refer to the seminal books of Nemirovsky and Yudin~\cite{Book:NemirovskyYudin}, Polyak~\cite{Book:polyak1987}, Nesterov~\cite{Book:Nesterov}, and the more recent book of Bertsekas~\cite{bertsekas2015convex}.
 Concerning the development of accelerated methods, we specifically refer to the original work of Nesterov~\cite{Nesterov:1983wy,Book:Nesterov}, and to the later extensions to minimize smoothed convex functions~\cite{nesterov2005smooth} and composite functions~\cite{beck2009fast,nesterov2007gradient}.